Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 + (void) setAdvertisingIdentifier: (nullable NSString*) adId;
 ```

-o *adId* is a String that provides developers with a simple, standard system to continue to track the Ads through their apps
+*adId* is a string that provides developers with a simple, standard system to continue to track the Ads through their apps

 #### **Example**